Niranchana44/Lung_infection_detection/README.md

 - Simple CNN built with Conv2D, Batch Normalization, Dropout, and Dense layers (input size: 48×48).
 - **Optimizer:** RMSProp
 - **Loss:** Categorical Crossentropy
-- Achieved moderate accuracy but showed mild overfitting due to limited data.
+- Achieved moderate accuracy but showed severe overfitting due to limited data.

 - Initially used the pretrained weights directly.
 Later unfroze selected layers to fine-tune the model, adapting it to lung infection classes that differed from ImageNet categories.